Maxjuco/Snake--clone-/README.md

 <B>Installation :</B>

+    - Go to releases -> Game build
-    - Download the compressed files Snake-v... (lastest version, not in the OLD_Build file)
+    - Download the compressed files Snake-v1.0
     - extract in a folder
     - launch the application by double clicking on Snake.exe
 </br></br></br>